gesslar/mud-autodoc/README.md

 documentation type
 3. __type__ - The type of documentation.
 Valid values are: `documentation`, `function`.
-4. __includeLineNumber__ - Only valid for documents of type `function`, if `true` this will include the file and line number where the match occurred.
+4. __includeLineNumber__ - If `true` this will include the file and line number where the match occurred.

 ### filters
 Describes items that will be ignored by the scanner.